UofT-Government-Project/Covid19_PHU/README.md

 ![Data-Preparation](https://user-images.githubusercontent.com/76136277/118398306-00996f00-b626-11eb-9cb6-058db86895c3.jpg)

 ## Database Storage
 AWS/ ProstgresSQL will be used to store and share the database, and pgAdmin for merging, manipulating and querying the data.
-SQLAlchemy will be used for the connection string.
+Also, SQLAlchemy will be used for the connection string.

 ![image](https://user-images.githubusercontent.com/76136277/118399177-ebbeda80-b629-11eb-997d-fb8b0fdd6a35.png)